ciroque/the-dagwood/docs/demo/src/wasm-architecture.md

 # WASM Component Architecture

 WebAssembly (WASM) integration in The DAGwood project represents a cutting-edge approach to secure, sandboxed processor execution.
-This chapter explores the architecture, security model, and implementation details of our WASM backend.
+This chapter explores the architecture, security model, and implementation details of the WASM backend.

 ## WASM Integration Overview